nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/4_composing_objects.md

 such as `setLower` or `setUpper` potentially create a bug, because, for example in `setLower()` method after checking `upper.get()`,  other threads can come and modify immediately `upper`, making `lower` can have a value that is greater than `upper`.

-## 3.4.
-Publishing underlying state variables.
-A class con impose a constraint that limits the state space of its variables, like `Counter` class requires the `count` variable to not be negative.
-In this case, if we publish `count` as a mutable object , client code can make a whole instance of a class invalid.

-If there is no constraint imposing, for example, imagining `temperature`, client code can change this variable without affecting, and thus can be safely published.

 # 4. Adding functionality to existing thread-safe classes.
 Using the existing class or methods of that class can save effort on maintenance and testing.